What is Energy Efficiency?

 - Check out one of Bluegrass Greensource’s Energy Audit Kits from your local library in Fayette County.
 Residents outside of Fayette County can check out a kit from our office.

-- Unplug your any battery charges and power adaptors when not in use, (like your cell phone charger!)
+- Unplug any battery chargers and power adaptors when not in use, (like your cell phone charger!)

 - Turn your water heater temperature down to 120 degrees.